Grapes are a popular choice to grow in the home garden.

 Grapevines not only produce tasty fruit that can be used in many ways, but the vines can be trained to provide shade or privacy in the landscape.

 Below is a collection of resources just for the home gardener.
-For details on the vineyard at the Fair Oaks Horticulture Center, visit the link in the gold bar above.

 Note: PDF files open in a new window/tab.